alicemunsal/dohex/DoHex2.md

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Hybrid.png)

+* Single thread per request or event loop thread models can be used with DoHex architecture.

 * DoHex only expects polymorphic behavior from a programming language.
 Hence we can use Java, JavaScript, C++, C#; or modern languages that don't have direct support for OO like Rust and Go or old structural programming languages like C.

 * Hexagonal Architecture is already used in embedded systems. [^15] DoHex architecture can be used for frontend, backend and embeded applications.

-* DoHex is suitable for organization-wide usage.
+* DoHex is quite suitable for organization-wide usage .

-* Single thread per request or event loop thread models can be used with DoHex architecture.

 * DoHex allows us to develop and test our application as a monolith and if it is needed, deploy it also as a microservices application with reasonable effort.